drmcknight/drmcknight.github.io/_posts/2018-10-21-developer-confessions-1.md

 >Forgive me Fowler for I have sinned.

 I wrote my own IOC container and deployed it to several production applications.
-In my defense I had just returned from paternity leave and was getting about 4 hours of sleep every night.
+In my defense Callum was a wee baby and I was getting about 4 hours of sleep every night.
+Is it against the rules to blame your children for bad software decisions?